Amblora/DynamiXFormer/README.md

 # DynamiXFormer: A Hybrid Time-Series Forecasting Model with Dynamic Sparse Attention and Adaptive Frequency Denoising

-This repository contains the implementation of **DynamiXFormer**, an advanced time-series forecasting model.
+This repository contains the implementation of **DynamiXFormer**, an advanced series forecasting model.
 It integrates several innovative techniques to address key challenges in Series Forecasting, such as high computational complexity, sensitivity to noise, and difficulty in capturing complex temporal dependencies.

 ## Table of Contents
 1. [Introduction](#1-introduction)